Water Bottle Fittings

 In Figure 4, there are two “tool” options.
 The hub is shown with a large nut that acts as a spacer on the cam side of the quick release lever.
 The axle with skewer seen below has the cone and locknut back up to be flush with the axle end.
 The cam housing will press against the locknut.

 The cam must be able to press against something in order to pull on the skewer.
 In Figure 5, the axle is protruding past the cone, and the cam housing will be unable to press against it.
-Spacer may be added, or the may cone threaded
+Spacers may be added, or the may cone threaded.

 With the skewer installed in the axle or hub, thread skewer end into fitting.
 Leave the skewer in the open position (Figure 6).

 Adjust skewer tension lightly.
 More tension can be added if necessary.
 Pull the lever over to a closed position, which draws the skewer end into the axle (Figure 7).
 This will pull or crimp the nut tighter.